williamoliverpro/ecoleta/README.md

 ## Getting started

-Clone this repo using git clone
+Clone this repo using git clone<br/>
-Move yourself to the appropriate directory: cd nlw-booster Run npm to install dependencies
+Move yourself to the appropriate directory: cd nlw-booster<br/>
+Run npm to install dependencies